irvingrivas/WordGuessCPP/README.md

 ### This is a simple word guess game that demonstrates basic Object Oriented Programming concepts in C++.
 Its dependencies are C++11 and CMake 2.8.9.
 If you are running this on an environment that came out later than 2011, you should have no problem running it.

-# To build this, do the following on a Linux/MacOS terminal or Windows Command Prompt:
+# To build this, do the following on a Linux/MacOS terminal or Windows Command Prompt (hopefully with bash installed):
 ```sh
 git clone "https://github.com/irvingrivas/WordGuessCPP"
 cd WordGuessCPP